lazypic/keep/README.md

 Keep organize your code!

+Keep helps collaboration on Git hosts by setting upstream automatically.

 Keep downloads any source code into your `$KEEPPATH`.

 It's inspired by $GOPATH.
 And you can also set `$KEEPPATH` to `$GOPATH/src`.